 Now that Elon Musk has taken Twitter private, what happens to public stock and employee stock options?
 While the November 8th deadline will close the chapter on Twitter as a public company, questions remain.

 Twitter stock will close to public trading on November 8th at a price of $54.20/sh and be delisted from the stock exchange.
 While the deal will still take several months to finalize, employees have more questions than answers in the near term.
-In most private deals, it is customary that restricted stock units (RSUs) will be settled in cash for the November vesting period.
+In most private deals, it’s customary that restricted stock units (RSUs) be settled in cash for the November vesting period.
 Company executives have indicated that employees should expect the same for Twitter.
-Future vestings could also be settled in cash at the current stock price or could be converted to cash bonuses using some other metric.
+Future vestings could also be settled in cash at the current stock price.
+Or could be converted to cash bonuses using some other metric.

 What planning can be done now to prepare?